Tech-invite3GPPspaceIETFspace

 The bootstrap data channel is not intended for use directly between DCMTSI clients in terminal.
 DCMTSI clients in terminal that receive HTTP requests on a bootstrap data channel shall ignore such request and shall update the session by removing the SDP "a=dcmap" line with the stream ID where such HTTP request was received, and closing that stream ID.

-The data channel application sent in a bootstrap data channel may be updated at any time, automatically or interactively, using normal HTTP procedures.
+The data channel application including its resources retrieved via a bootstrap data channel may be updated at any time, automatically or interactively, using normal HTTP procedures over the bootstrap data channel.

 A bootstrap data channel shall be configured as ordered, reliable, with normal SCTP multiplexing priority.
 The sub-protocol for a bootstrap data channel shall be HTTP (not encapsulating HTTP in TCP), represented by the following, example SDP "a=dcmap" line, which therefore shall be present in each data channel media description in an SDP offer from a DCMTSI client in terminal: